WebCoder49/code-input/esm/README.md

 ## Using

-If you are using Yarn, NPM, or a similar package manager, the files should be generated on package install.
+If you are using Yarn, NPM, or a similar package manager, the files should have been generated before being uploaded to the package repository, or on `pack` if the package manager is fetching from Git.

 Otherwise, after changing directory to the one containing this file:

 - If you have Node.js installed, run `node generate.mjs`.
 - If you don't have Node.js installed but are on a POSIX-like system with `bash`/`zsh`, run `sh ./generate.sh`.